 Only a small amount of drinking vinegar is used in a beverage, just enough to give flavour and add electrolytes.
 Drinks made with flavoured drinking vinegar are mostly water, a little herb and a little fruit.
 Drinking vinegars are also called shrubs, or punch.
 Shrubs are the fruity cousins to switchels.
 Make shrubs with fruit, herbs, and vegetables that have been soaked in vinegar and sweetened with sugar.
 This is a good use of overripe fruit.

-Drinking vinegar or shrub is concentrated like an oxymel, but is generally used to flavor a drink where a cordial or flavored syrup would be too sweet.
-Vinegar preserves the ingredients, making it stable at room temperature.
+Drinking vinegar or shrub is concentrated like an oxymel, but is generally used to flavour a drink where a cordial or flavoured syrup would be too sweet.
+Vinegar preserves the ingredients, making them stable at room temperature.

 Benefits of Apple Cider Vinegar

 - Lowers blood pressure by promoting vasodilation (widening of blood vessels)

 - Improves overall gut health and supports good bacteria

 - Provides live enzymes that markedly improve digestion

 - Promotes gentle systemic detoxification daily – an important function because of the daily pollution we are exposed to